-12-2: Legally Non-Relevant Software and Dynamic Behaviour

-The legally non-relevant software shall not adversely influence the dynamic behaviour of a measuring process.

-This requirement ensures that for real time applications of meters the dynamic behaviour of the legally relevant software is not inadmissibly influenced by legally non-relevant software, i.e. the resources of the legally relevant software are not inadmissibly reduced by the non-legal part.

-- Description of the interrupt hierarchy. - Timing diagram of the software tasks.
-Limits of proportionate runtime for legally non-relevant tasks.

-• Documentation covering limits of the proportionate runtime for legally non-relevant tasks is available for the programmer of the legally non-relevant software part.

-Confirm correct functioning in the presence of defined influencing quantities and provoked errors.

-The interrupt hierarchy is designed in a way that avoids adverse influences.

-I2-3: MID, Annex IV Gas meters and Volume Conversion Devices (MI-002), article 3.1.2 Back-up Facilities

-There may be a facility that provides for periodic back-up of measurement data, such as measurement values and the current status of the process.
-This data shall be stored in a non-volatile storage.

-If the back-up facility is used for fault recovery, the minimum interval for the back-up shall be calculated to ensure the critical change value is not exceeded.

-A brief description of what data is backed up and when this occurs.

-Calculation of the minimum interval for the back-up to ensure that the critical change value is not exceeded.

-Check whether measurement data is saved to non-volatile storage and can be recovered.

-• Confirm correct functioning in the presence of defined influencing quantities and provoked errors.
+The legally non-relevant softwar ftware and Dynamic Behaviour process. e shall not adversely inildence the dynam nic behaviour of a measuring Specifying Notes: relevant software is not inadmis r real time applications of meters the dyna sibly influenced by legally non-relevant s are not inadmissibly reduced by the non-l software, i.e., the resources Required Documentation: Description of the interrupt h nierarchy.
+Timing diagram of the software tasks. ware tasks.
+Limits of proportionate runti ime for legally non-relevant Validation Guidance: Checks based on documentation n: nits of the proportionate runtime for le or of the legally non-relevant software par n the presence of defined influencing qua antities and provoked errors.
+Example of an Acceptable Sol • ned in a way that avoids adverse influenc 202 The interrupt hierarchy is design ied in a way that avoids adverse initidence Risk Class B Risk Class C Risk Class D 2-3: MID.
+Annex IV Gas meter s and Volume Conversion Devices (M II-002). article 3.1.2 Back-u ides for periodic back-up of measuremen the process.
+This data shall be stored in Specifying Notes: If the back-up facility is used calculated to ensure the critical for fault recovery, the minimum interva al for the back-up shall be Required Documentation: A brief description of what data is backed up and when this occurs.
+Calculation of the minimum inte ceeded. rval for the back-up to ensure that the c ritical change value is not ex /alidation Guidance: Checks based on documentation • Check whether measure n: ement data is saved to non-volatile storag ge and can be recovered.
+Functional checks: Confirm correct functio errors. ning in the presence of defined influen cing quantities and provoke Example of an Acceptable Sol Measurement data is backed up

+Risk Class B Risk Class C Risk Class D
-I2-4: Additional Functionality

-Additional functionality, for example prepayment or interval metering, should not influence the legally relevant measurement functions as specified by MID, Annex IV Gas and Volume Conversion Devices Meters (MI-002).
+I2-4: Additional Functionality 6 Additional functionality, for example prepayment or interval metering 7 , should not influence the le- gally relevant measurement functions as specified by MID, Annex IV Gas and Volume Conversion Devices Meters (MI-002).

-Additional functionality is allowed provided it does not influence the legally relevant measurement functions as specified by MID, Annex IV Gas Meters and Volume Conversion Devices (MI-002).
+Specifying Notes: Additional functionality is allowed provided it does not influence the legally relevant measurement functions as specified by MID, Annex IV Gas Meters and Volume Conversion

+Devices (MI-002).

+Required Documentation:

+See S1 to S3.

+Validation Guidance:

+See S1 to S3.

+Example of an Acceptable Solution:

+See S1 to S3.
-&lt;sup>6 The manufacturer should always take into account the national requirements concerning additional functionality.

-&lt;sup>7 With respect to interval metering additional guidance is given in WELMEC guide 11.2.
+6 The manufacturer should always take into account the national requirements concerning additional functionality.
+7 With respect to interval metering additional guidance is given in WELMEC guide 11.2.